-Connect the player to a computer using a mini-USB SLS cable (for onboard programming).
-The player will automatically enter computer communication mode\.
+Connect the player to a computer using a mini-USB SLS cable (for Onboard / microSD programming) or Standard mini -USB Data cable (for microSD programming only).
+The player will automatically enter computer communication mode.

-\ While in computer communications mode, the player will be charging as well.
+While in computer communications mode, the player will be charging as well.